Frank Speck: Career

 Speck especially loved fieldwork and typically camped and traveled with the people he studied.
 During an era of extreme social stratification and white elitism, Speck did not hesitate to invite his Native informants to join him in his field research, to offer lectures in his classroom, and to stay in his home.
 Colleagues and students like Ernest Dodge, Carl Weslager, Loren Eisely, and Edmund Carpenter later recalled that Speck was extraordinarily accepting of, and seemed most comfortable among, Indians and other people of color.
 William Fenton recalled that Speck would often absent himself from academic functions when Native American informants came to visit him in Philadelphia.

 During his fieldwork with the Iroquois, Speck became close to members of the Seneca Nation, who marked their relationship by giving him the name Gahehdagowa ('Great Porcupine') when he was adopted into the Turtle clan of the Seneca people.
 Such adoptions were a means of assigning a kinship position to outsiders who were welcome guests; they did not, however, constitute tribal membership.
 Speck was particularly interested in how family and kinship systems underlay tribal organizations and relations to homelands and natural resources.
 In Canada, he developed maps of individual family bands' hunting territories to document Algonquian land rights.
 These later became crucial to Native American land claims.

 From the 1920s through the 1940s, Speck also studied the Cherokee in the Southeast United States and Oklahoma.
 Through the years, he worked extensively with tribal elder Will West Long of Big Cove, western North Carolina.
 Speck credited Long as co-author of his 1951 book Cherokee Dance and Drama, along with his colleague Leonard Bloom.

 Speck was elected to numerous professional associations, where he took an active role on committees, such as the American Association for the Advancement of Science, American Anthropological Association, American Ethnological Society, Geographical Society of Philadelphia, and Archaeological Society of North Carolina (honorary).
 He conducted work for the American Museum of Natural History in New York, and the Smithsonian Institution in Washington, DC.

 Collections

-Frank G. Speck collected thousands of Native American objects, along with many reels of audio recordings, reams of transcriptions, and photographs, which have been distributed into multiple museums, most notably the Museum of the American Indian (now the National Museum of the American Indian), Canadian Museum of Civilization (now History), and Peabody Essex Museum.
+Frank G. Speck collected thousands of Native American objects, along with many reels of audio recordings, reams of transcriptions, and photographs, which have been distributed into multiple museums, most notably the American Museum of Natural History, Museum of the American Indian (now the National Museum of the American Indian), Canadian Museum of Civilization (now History), Penn Museum and Peabody Essex Museum.